erichoonpark/readr/README.md

 ```sh
 npm start
 ```
 After running these scripts, open you page to your localhost:8080.
-Please email any questions to erichoonpark@gmail.com